“Behind The Gems” is a long-running monthly series that takes you on an exclusive, behind-the-scenes tour of our signature collections.

 Pink diamonds feature in our Sapphire Dreamcatcher.
 We have chosen them to add a bit of warmth and intrigue to the piece.
 Take a look:

 Yellow diamonds get their colour from the nitrogen atoms in their lattice, which absorb blue light and reflect yellow light.

 Like pink diamonds, they are classed as fancy coloured diamonds and have an additional colour grading system based on their hue, saturation and tone.

-So far, we have used them in the yellow, white and rose gold diamond bar bracelets.
+So far, we have used them in the white and rose gold diamond bar bracelets.
 Even though we adore the results, keep your eyes peeled, as we will experiment with the white gold bracelet some more.
-Here are all three of them:
+Here they are: